idena-network/idena-docs/docs/iip/iip-6.md

 ### Specification

-For simplicity, the `sendVoteProof` function of the Oracle Vote smart contract can track pool votes count in an additional variable.
+For simplicity, the `sendVoteProof` function of the Oracle Vote smart contract can track the non-discriminated votes count in an additional variable.
 This variable will be used to check if the quorum has been reached instead of `secretVotesCount`.
-The pool tracking mechanism used to increment this new variable can be similar to the one used in the `sendVote` function.
+The pool tracking mechanism used to check if the variable should be incremented or not can be similar to the one used in the `sendVote` function.

 ### Rationale